dizyd/Similarity-Datasets/README.md

 <br>

-This work, including all figures, is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+This work, including all figures, is licensed under a <a rel="license" href=" https://creativecommons.org/licenses/by-nc-sa/4.0/ ">CC BY-NC-SA 4.0</a>.
 All code is licensed under the MIT License.

 <br>